alexlop29/terraform-aws-vpc-module/README.md

 ## Scope
 - `terraform-aws-vpc` aides in provisioning an IPv4-based VPC.
 It does not provide the necessary functionality to build an IPv6-based VPC.
 The feature can be included upon request.
 - `terraform-aws-vpc` does not support IPAM.
 The feature can be included upon request.
+- `terraform-aws-vpc` provides access to CloudWatch flow logs.
+Configuring extended storage to S3 requires a `terraform-aws-s3` module.
+The feature will be included in a later release.

 # Security & Compliance
 - Follows best practices regarding Security Groups (SGs); See https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cis-controls.html#securityhub-cis-controls-4.3